Orange County

 National Weather Service Melbourne forecast for Central Florida

-Rain chances will remain elevated through the weekend, around 60-80%, while temperatures will remain near normal.
+Rain chances will remain elevated through early next week, around 60-80%, while temperatures will remain near normal.
 A high risk of rip currents at the beaches is in effect today, with large breaking waves of 5-8 ft causing rough surf and moderate beach and dune erosion.

-National Weather Service Melbourne Labor Day weekend rainfall amounts for Central Florida
+National Weather Service Melbourne weekend rainfall amounts for Central Florida

 Orlando Weather Forecast